This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Digital transformation of SMEs

 The main component of second pillar is Governmental Cloud and digital public systems with a budget of $2.08 billion.
-It consists of 4 reforms and 19 investments, among which we can mention: Governmental Cloud, Electronic Identity card for 8.5 million people, skilling/up-skilling/re-skilling for 30.000 civil servants and 100.000 citizens, 65 organizations that will improve their cyber security.
+It consists of four reforms and 19 investments, among which we can mention: Governmental Cloud, Electronic Identity card for 8.5 million people, and skilling/up-skilling/re-skilling for 30,000 civil servants and 100,000 citizens at 65 organizations that will improve their cyber security.

-On the other hand, the third Pillar (Smart, Sustainable and Inclusive Growth) includes another important Component (Sprijin pentru mediul de afaceri, cercetare, dezvoltare și inovare) that proposes two reforms and 5 investments with a total budget of $2.6 billion.
-Among the results assumed by those investments and which are related to IT&C, we have: at least 3000 SMEs will suffer a digital transformation process, Funds for digitalization, climate action and other areas of interest, managed together with the European Investment Bank as an implementing partner or support for at least 3 organizations with expertise in microelectronics to join projects of European Partnership for Key Digital Technologies.
+On the other hand, the third Pillar (Smart, Sustainable and Inclusive Growth) includes another important Component (Sprijin pentru mediul de afaceri, cercetare, dezvoltare și inovare) proposes two reforms and five investments with a total budget of $2.6 billion.
+Among the results assumed by those investments related to IT&C are that at least 3,000 SMEs must undergo a digital transformation process.
+Also, funds for digitalization, climate action and other areas of interest are co-managed with the European Investment Bank as an implementing partner.
+Also, support for at least three organizations with expertise in microelectronics to join projects of European Partnership for Key Digital Technologies.

-One of the top priorities of the Romanian government’s IT strategy is the Digitalization of the Public Sector, with the implementation of associated cybersecurity programs.
+One of the top priorities of the Romanian government’s IT strategy is digitalization of the Public Sector, with the implementation of associated cybersecurity programs.

-Projects launched within the framework include the delivery of ICT equipment (both hardware and software) to schools with a special focus on rural areas, training programmes aiming to enhance teachers’ digital competences, and raising awareness on digital skills and initiatives supporting the digitalization in the public and private sector.
+Projects launched within this framework include delivery of ICT equipment (both hardware and software) to schools with a special focus on rural areas, training programs aiming to enhance teachers’ digital competences, and raising awareness on digital skills and initiatives supporting the digitalization in the public and private sector.

-Another essential public sector, the health sector will also become an important buyer of cybersecurity services due to the large volumes of personal data that are managed by the health system.
-Large telemedicine projects are currently under discussion and they should have an important cybersecurity component.
+The health sector is an important buyer of cybersecurity services due to the large volumes of personal data that are managed by the health system.
+Large telemedicine projects are currently under discussion, and they should have an important cybersecurity component.
 However, certain steps need to be taken in order to implement telemedicine projects.
 The most important part is the expected further detailing of the rules for the procedures laid down by the implementation of law 362/2018.
-Published at 12th of January 2019 it sets the main goal of assuring a common high level of network and informational system security.
-This law is addressed, among other sectors, to suppliers of medical services (public or private).
+Published in January 2019, the law seeks to set a common level of network and informational system security.
+This law is addressed, among other sectors, to suppliers of medical services, whether public or private.